 Ridgecrest Elementary School

-- Ridgecrest Elementary School's student population of 605 students has stayed relatively flat over five school years.
+Ridgecrest Elementary School's student population of 605 students has declined by 11% over five school years.

-- The teacher population of 40 teachers has grown by 21% over five school years.
+The teacher population of 40 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|